LSSTDESC/rail/docs/source/contributing.rst

 1. the author merges the change by selecting "Squash and merge" on the approved pull request
 2. enter ``closes #[#]`` in the comment field to close the resolved issue
 3. delete your branch using the button on the merged pull request.

+If you are making changes that affect multiple repositories, make a branch and PR on each one.
+The PRs should be merged and new releases made in the following order without long delays between steps:
+1. `rail_base`
+2. all per-algorithm repositories in any order
+3. `rail`
+4. `rail_pipelines`
+This will minimize the time when new installations from PyPI could be broken by conflicts.

 Reviewing a PR
 --------------